 Also.
 Eat the paella.
-Just trust me.
-Spanish paella is next level.
+It's next level.

 One of Antoni Gaudi’s masterpieces, Casa Batllo is not to be missed.
 There is nothing else like it anywhere in the world, and to visit Barcelona without visting one of Gaudi’s masterpieces is utter sacrilege.

 In English, Royal Square, is a beautiful place to go to just sit out in the sun, drink some wine and watch Barcelona go by.
-You can people watch and really soak up the atmosphere in the beautiful sunny square I n the Gothic Quarter of Barcelona.
+You can people watch and really soak up the atmosphere in the beautiful sunny square in the Gothic Quarter of Barcelona.

 This beautiful, peaceful, place is filled with hundreds of years of history.
 It’s the largest Jewish cemetery in Europe and dates back to as early at 1439.
 This cemetery and the people buried there are part of the history of the city, and to see it is to begin to understand Prague.

-OK, you have to pay to see this one (but, like, only £6.50) but trust me when I say – go and see it!
-It’s beyond creepy and the exhibits in the museum are all events in themselves.
 You learn the fascinating history or magic and occult in eastern Europe and get a good shiver down the spine whilst doing so.